Here’s how to watch Game 1 of the World Series 2017 on television and live stream

-LA Dodgers vs. Houston Astros Game 1: TV Channel, Live Stream Info For World Series 2017
+L.A.
+Dodgers vs. Houston Astros Game 1: TV Channel, Live Stream Info for World Series 2017

 The World Series is here.
 On Tuesday night, the Houston Astros take on the Los Angeles Dodgers in Game 1.